 (http://waterdata.usgs.gov/nwis/monthly/?referred\module=sw/).
 Data were available for the Lancing station for 35 years over the period 1957-2006 (shown in Appendix B).
 The 35-year mean flows are 387 cubic feet per second for July, 151 cubic feet per second for August, and 275 cubic feet per second for September.
 During the 1957-2006 period, there were 23 years (equal to about 66% of the time) when the average discharge in September was below 98 cubic feet per second.
 This value is the 70% duration flow exceedance.
 September data were used, as opposed to other months, because benthic sampling usually occurred in early October, and it was appropriate to use flow data that was collected near the time of the sampling.
 Using these data, it was assumed that stream services would be impacted by the oil seepage from the spill site approximately 66% of the time for a period of 20 years since the spill, i.e., unto 2022.
-The duration of seepage over the five years since the spill.
+The duration of seepage was estimated based on the fact that there has been no observable change in the rate of seepage over the five years since the spill.
 It is assumed that the seep will continue for many years, even if the source is identified and controlled, because of the oil remaining in the solutional features of the geological formation and vadose zone between the well and the streambank.